 - Is perfect for painted furniture makeovers.

+With homemade chalk paint, you instead have an unlimited amount of color possibilities.
 That’s where homemade chalk paint comes into play.

 You can turn latex paint (you know, the stuff you paint your walls with) into chalk paint.
 It’s super easy to do too!